paul-riley/therealghostbuster/README.md

 ## Contributes and Derivatives

-Derivatives (copying the API models or controllers) are welcome!
-Please attempt to reference this project in your project or application in those scenarios.
+Derivatives (copying the API models or controllers) are welcome; please attempt to reference this project in your project or application in those scenarios.

-Pull requests are welcome!
+Pull requests are encouraged!
 Please open issues for suggestions or bugs.

 ## Author